stefanoslig/tv-junkies/README.md

 ## Purpose of the project

 This project is inspired from [movies.nuxt.space](https://movies.nuxt.space/).
-My goal for the next three months is to create a replica of this project without using Nuxt.
-This will help me to learn Vue and also in the future will be a really useful project for someone who learns Vue and he doesn't want to bother with Nuxt related things.
+My goal is to create a replica of this project without using Nuxt.
+I hope it will be a useful project for someone who learns Vue and he doesn't want to bother with Nuxt related things.

 ## Recommended IDE Setup